RoCorbera/BlueVGA/README.md

 ```

 Result of this sketch:
 ![Hello World](https://rogabeart.mybluemix.net/images/HelloWorld.jpg)

 ### Documentation and functions

-Please look at "BlueVGA.h" for further information on each possible function of the library.
+Please look at "BlueVGA.h" for further information on each possible function of the library

-There are also good examples within the library
+There are also good examples in the library

-### Important Information
+# Important Information

-This library halts SysTime functionality in order to generate a solid and clear image on the screen.
+This library **halts SysTime functionality** in order to generate a solid and clear image on the screen.
 Thus functions such as delay(), millis(), micros(), delayMicroseconds() **will not work**!
 Instead of those functions, BlueVGA provides two alternatives: